Home

 2. All other candidates shall have their names drawn for position.

-Section 6.
+Section 7.
 In order to be eligible as an Officer or Committeeman, or a candidate for any position on the ballot a member must have been in good standing of this Lodge for one (1) year.

 ARTICLE VII – ELECTIONS

 Section 1.
-Elections for the Local Lodge Officers shall be held at the meeting in October of each year.
+Elections for the Local Lodge shall be held at the meeting in October of each year.
 Such election shall be by secret ballot.

 Section 3.
 The candidate receiving the largest number of votes shall be declared the winner.